Felicious/Boba-Bill/README.md

 ### 1. Profiles
 name, how much they owe, need to be paid (this is the result, also used to create new transactions)

+#### Profile Variables
+1. id: corresponds with global ppl count
+2. firstName: user input.
+If blank, generate random name
+3. transactionIds & valSpent: linked by index to keep track of how much spent at each transaction
+4. valSpent: pos if person paid, neg if person owes something

+#### Class Methods: Update Type

+##### addTransaction(id, owedAmt)
+Adding Transaction Id and amount owed
+*Parameters*:
+    - transactionId determined by global counter var
+	- owedAmt calculated in Transaction class function
+Warning: used after owedAmt = (bill)/(num of ppl who split) has already been calculated by separate Transaction class function
+*Returns*: updated transactionIds[] and owedAmt[]

+##### paidBill (paidAmt)
+Add transaction info for when person pays
+*Parameter* :
+    - paidAmt, or rather, the amount person paid *Returns*:
+    - transactionid of a paid bill (always 888) added to transactionIds[]
+    - positive val of paidAmt added to owedAmt[]
+Notes:
+    - paidAmt is positive val:
+    - Amount the person owes the group is deducted
+    - transactionIds: always 888 for when person pays bill

 ### 2. Add Transaction function
     This is a multi-step query from the user.
     Step 1: Total spent